 - Adjust opacity to taste.

-This is great for treatment of footage and assets from different sources.
-It can help with unity like noise, but also can give a richer color depth.
-It’s up to you how much to use, but I either use it very subtle…. barely noticeable or heavy, close to a two-tone but with some of the source color peaking through.
+This is great for the treatment of footage and assets from different sources.
+It can help with unity like noise but also can give a richer color depth.
+It’s up to you how much to use, but I either use it very subtle…. barely noticeable or heavy, close to a two-tone but with some of the source color peeking through.
 I don’t always use this, but it’s a good trick to give a bit of extra depth to your boards.

 3. Dynamic Range With Curves

 This may seem counter-intuitive, but you can increase the dynamic range by putting a curves layer over everything and dial back some of the blacks and whites.
 A light touch is key here, you don’t want to lose all your contrast.
 You want enough to give you some headroom to brighten or punch-in the mid-tones as you see fit.
 Sometimes I'll make a point in the middle of the curves to lock in the mid-tones, then adjust the black point or white point.
 Later I'll go back and adjust the mids.

 - Add a black layer at the top of everything overall you boards groupings.

 - Set it to color.
 This should turn everything to a correct B&W to check your value structure.

 - This is a guide layer that you can turn on and off as you design or at the end for final touches.

 A dark vignette can help strengthen the focal point of the frame.
 I use a curves adjustment layer over everything and bring down the mids, blacks, and whites.
 I'll use a vector mask to mask out the area I want to leave as it's normal tone, with a high feather value to soften the blend between the lighter and darker values.
 If used with extreme values it can look a bit like a harsh spotlight.
 I prefer to use it with subtle effects to draw the eye to the important part of the frame.

 7. The Usual Suspects: Depth of Field, Motion Blur, Glows, Lens Flares, Volumetric Lighting, etc